Your pet will benefit from Aromatherapy at Tucked Inn Kennels!

 We use eucalyptus oils in our cleaning solutions for our main facility, and lavender oils via Lamp Berger products for diffusion within the building.
 We can also offer direct application to your pet for an effective treatment for flea and tick control.
 We do not use any method of direct application of concentrated oils without our pet owners’ consent.
 By adding a drop of the oil to the back of your dog’s neck, and a drop to the base of the tail, it helps to repel pests and adds to the effectiveness of the benefits noted above.

-We do add lavender drops to our laundry when washing our bedding to aid in bed freshening!
+We also add lavender drops to our laundry when washing our bedding to aid in bed freshening!

 We can also dilute the oils, for milder complaints or for initial introduction to the essential oils themselves.
 Diluted solutions can also be sprayed on your dog’s skin for flea and tick control, skin healing, or relaxation.

 We do not use essential oils as an inhalant, although this is a common practice.
-We also never give essential oils by mouth or in food, we do not use them on cats, they are never applied to open skin wounds and we do not use them on pregnant or nursing animals.
-And we only use certified organic, 100% pure, and therapeutic grade essential oils.
+We also never give essential oils by mouth or in food, they are never applied to open skin wounds and we do not use them on pregnant or nursing animals.
+And we only use certified organic (where available), 100% pure, and therapeutic grade essential oils.